 -"Make Multiclip" dialogue box will appear asking you how you want to sync your clips

--from the "Synchronize using" drop down menu, select Timecode , click OK
+-from the "Synchronize using" drop down menu, select Timecode , click OK-you can identify a multiclip by its italicized name3.
+Adding Multiclips to the Timeline

 -multiclips behave like any other clip.
 You open them in the viewer by double clicking.